Winter Fun in Yellowstone National Park

 “The snow adds one more accent to all of the colors,” says Jean Seiler of Ruby’s Inn, a recreation hub near the park entrance in Bryce Canyon City.
-Every Presidents’ Day weekend, weather permitting, Ruby’s hosts a winter festival that celebrates the season with cross-country skiing, snowshoe races, and a snow sculpture contest.
+Every Presidents’ Day weekend, weather permitting, Ruby’s hosts a winter festival that celebrates the season with cross-country skiing, snowshoe tours, and crafting classes.

 The park road skirting the edge of the canyon stays plowed throughout the winter, and so do the drive-up overlooks, making it easy to take in the surreal scene of white snow frosting the desert rockscape.
 Most of the hiking trails down to the bottom of the canyon are open during this time, too; just know that the icy spots can be tricky if you’re not wearing metal cleats.
 (The visitor center sells sets that strap onto hiking boots.)